-ABOUT US We bring people together to strengthen the Natividad Medical Center, the one place that safeguards the lives and livelihoods of everyone in Monterey County.
-We develop innovative programs like Indigenous Interpreting+, provide specialized medical technology, enhance the county’s state-of-the-art trauma center and support its high quality rehabilitation center.
-Our partnerships with funders, community leaders and the Medical Center transform health care into solutions that heal people, unite a community and stand as models for the nation.
+ABOUT US We bring people together to strengthen Natividad Medical Center, the one place that safeguards the lives and livelihoods of everyone in Monterey County.
+We develop innovative programs like Indigenous Interpreting+®, provide specialized medical technology, enhance the county’s state-of-the-art trauma center and support its high quality rehabilitation center.
+Our partnerships with funders, community leaders and the hospital transform health care into solutions that heal people, unite a community and stand as models for the nation.

 We give birth to

 heal one of the most

 President & CEO

 Ms. Ford brings over 30 years of hospital fundraising, philanthropy consulting and entrepreneurial expertise to Natividad Medical Foundation with a specialty for start-ups and turnarounds for philanthropic organizations.

 Ms. Ford developed and led one of the largest fundraising campaigns in Colorado history – the $200 million campaign to relocate the University of Colorado Hospital to the former Fitzsimmons Army Base (now known as the Anschutz Medical Campus).
 She has also worked with Carnegie Hall to raise funds for UCH’s Bone Marrow Transplant Program.